Virtual Expert for Regulatory Assistance

 The Virtual Expert for Regulatory Assistance (VERA) is an AI-enabled support tool developed by the Digital CMC CERSI to accelerate the safe and consistent adoption of digital and AI technologies in pharmaceutical CMC.

-It directly supports the CERSI mission to advance regulatory science by providing a practical bridge between complex global guidance and real-world implementation.
+VERA supports the CERSI mission to advance regulatory science by providing a practical bridge between complex global guidance and real-world implementation.
+Aligned to the Digital CMC Regulatory Lifecycle (DCRL) framework, it helps users navigate regulatory expectations, identify relevant evidence requirements and support regulator-ready decision-making.

-VERA acts as an intelligent assistant aligned to the DCRL framework, helping users:
+VERA acts as an intelligent assistant aligned to the DCRL framework, helping users to:

 • Find and interpret regulatory expectations in a clear and structured way